Rahul Gandhi moves SC challenging Guj HC's refusal to stay conviction in defamation case | Politics

 Gandhi was disqualified as a Member of Parliament on March 24, 2023 after a Gujarat court convicted him and sentenced him to a two-year imprisonment on charges of criminal defamation for comments he made about the Modi surname.

-In a setback to 53-year-old Gandhi, the high court on July 7 dismissed Gandhi's plea for a stay on his conviction, observing that ''purity in politics'' is the need of the hour.
+In a setback to the 53-year-old Gandhi, the high dismissed his petition for a stay on conviction on July 7, observing that ''purity in politics'' is the need of the hour.

-A stay on Gandhi's conviction could pave the way for his reinstatement as a Lok Sabha MP.
-However, he has not received any relief from either the sessions court or the Gujarat High Court.
+A stay on Gandhi's conviction could have paved the way for his reinstatement as a Lok Sabha MP but he failed to get any relief from either the sessions court or the Gujarat High Court.

+Referring to Gandhi's submission that the offence for which he was convicted was not serious, the judge had noted his conviction is a ''serious matter affecting a large segment of the society and needs to be viewed by this court with the gravity and significance it commands''.

+Countering Gandhi's submission that the offence was not serious, the court had noted, ''the accused was member of parliament, president of second largest national level political party and president of the party that ruled the country for more than 50 years, who was giving a public speech to the thousands of people and made a false statement in the election with clear intention to affect the result of the election.'' ''It appears that the accused suggested the name of the Hon'ble Prime Minister (Narendra Modi) to add sensation, apparently and for an intention to affect the result of the election of the candidate of the concerned constituency belonging to the political party of the Prime Minister.'' ''The accused did not stop there but imputed that 'saare choro ke naam modi hi kyu hai'.
+Thus, the present case would certainly fall within the category of serious offence,'' the court had said.

-A metropolitan magistrate's court in Surat on March 23 this year sentenced the former Congress president to two years in jail after convicting him under Indian Penal Code (IPC) sections 499 and 500 (criminal defamation).
+A metropolitan magistrate's court in Surat had on March 23 sentenced the former Congress president to two years in jail after convicting him under Indian Penal Code (IPC) sections 499 and 500 (criminal defamation).

-Following the verdict, Gandhi, elected to the Lok Sabha from Wayanad in Kerala in 2019, was disqualified as a Member of Parliament under the provisions of the Representation of the People Act.
+Following the verdict, Gandhi, elected to the Lok Sabha from Wayanad in Kerala in 2019, was disqualified as an MP under the provisions of the Representation of the People Act.

-Gandhi then challenged the order in a sessions court in Surat along with an application seeking a stay to the conviction.
-While granting him bail, the sessions court on April 20 refused to stay the conviction, following which, he had knocked on the doors of the high court.
+Gandhi then challenged the order in a sessions court in Surat along with an application seeking a stay on his conviction.
+While granting him bail, the sessions court on April 20 refused to stay the conviction, following which he had approached the high court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)